The steps to registering a new co-operative under the Co-operatives National Law (NSW) (the CNL) are:

 You can check the names of existing organisations and business names on the Search ASIC registers.

-Ensure the draft rules and any draft disclosure statement are submitted to NSW Fair Trading together with an Application to approve co-operative rules and formation disclosure statement (form C1) (PDF, 837.84 KB) well in advance of the proposed formation meeting.
+Ensure the draft rules and any draft disclosure statement are submitted to NSW Fair Trading together with a C1 Application Cooperative Rules Formation Disclosure form well in advance of the proposed formation meeting.

 Step 2 - The formation meeting